“Worrying about scarcity is our culture’s version of post-traumatic stress.” ~Brené Brown

 - Hoard information and data

-You belief if you don’t somehow keep things to yourself opportunity will be lost.
+You believe if you don’t somehow keep things to yourself opportunity will be lost.

 - Secretly hope others will fail